 Landscaping can make a home look stunning!
 Make a trip to the nursery and add fresh mulch and color to those flower beds.
 A landscaper might be a wise investment.
 Keep your lawn watered, mowed and trimmed.
 Your yard should be free of debris.
 Keep trash containers, lawn equipment and bicycles housed in your garage or behind the house.
-Does your driveway, porch or deck need sealed?
+Does your driveway, porch or deck need sealed or repaired?
 Clean out gutters.
 Calk around windows and doors.
 Completing any general maintenance items makes potential home buyers and home inspectors happy!

 INTERIOR OF YOUR HOME

 Reduce Clutter!
 Closets, cabinets, drawers, counter tops, book shelves, garages and storage sheds: Eliminate and Organize.
 Consider adding hangers, racks, hooks or shelves for your mops, brooms, rakes, shovels or anything that needs stored.
 It will make your closets and garage look neat and impressive.
 Too much furniture?
 Your home will seem to grow as you get rid of things you really don’t use.
 Time for a garage sale or a visit to the Good Will or Salvation Army.
 If that does not work and you still look cluttered try a storage unit or a relatives basement.

 Clean, Clean, Clean!
 If you have thought about hiring a house keeper, now is the time.
 Clean your home like you have never cleaned it before.
 Your windows, doors, walls, floors, appliances and toilets should sparkle.
 Your home should look and smell fresh and clean!